tararoys/dense-mouse-grid/README.md

     alphabet full

-The mouse grid comes set to frame mode by default.
-To activate frame mode, say
+The mouse grid comes set to frame overlay by default.
+To activate frame overlay, say

     alphabet frame